Melvin Edwards: 2010s: 50-year retrospective, Venice Biennale

 Edwards traveled to Oklahoma in 2016 for a month-long residency at the Oklahoma Contemporary, sourcing materials from local scrapyards to create new works, including several sculptures made with metal forms suspended in the air with chains.
 He showed many of these new pieces in 2017 at Gray's gallery in New York in his exhibition In Oklahoma.
 Also in 2017, Edwards mounted a solo exhibition at Brown University's David Winton Bell Gallery, showing historical works as well as several recently completed pieces.
 Among the new works was Corner for Ana (Scales of Injustice), an installation work featuring a scale holding metal detritus, hanging behind a barrier of barbed wire; Edwards said the work was inspired by the death of a Gambian migrant who drowned in Venice's Grand Canal while onlookers filmed the incident instead of assisting.
-The same year, several of his sculptures were included in the historical survey exhibition Soul of a Nation: Art in the Age of Black Power at the Tate Modern (Note: After closing in London, the exhibition traveled to the Crystal Bridges Museum of American Art in Bentonville, Arkansas, the Brooklyn Museum in New York, The Broad in Los Angeles, the de Young Museum in San Francisco, and the Museum of Fine Arts, Houston.) in London, curated by Mark Godfrey and Zoé Whitley.
-The show, acclaimed by ARTnews as one of the most important exhibitions of the decade, featured several of Edwards's works, including his barbed-wire sculpture Curtain for William and Peter (1969/1970) and Some Bright Morning (1963), the first of Edwards's Lynch Fragments sculptures, along with others from the series.
+In March 2017, Edwards and curator Diala Touré spoke to students at Baltimore School for the Arts about the portrayal of the African diaspora in art.
+That same year, several sculptures by Edwards were included in the historical survey exhibition Soul of a Nation: Art in the Age of Black Power at the Tate Modern (Note: After closing in London, the exhibition traveled to the Crystal Bridges Museum of American Art in Bentonville, Arkansas, the Brooklyn Museum in New York, The Broad in Los Angeles, the de Young Museum in San Francisco, and the Museum of Fine Arts, Houston.) in London, curated by Mark Godfrey and Zoé Whitley.
+The show, acclaimed by ARTnews as one of the most important exhibitions of the decade, featured several of Edwards's works, including his barbed-wire sculpture Curtain for William and Peter (1969/1970) and Some Bright Morning (1963), the first of his Lynch Fragments sculptures, along with others from the series.
+Edwards also moved to Baltimore in 2017 and married Diala Touré.